Kit Harington & Rose Leslie Are Having A Hard Time Finding A House Together

 Not even an epic plot twist can stop Jon Snow from shacking up with his beloved wildling.
 That is to say, Kit Harington and Rose Leslie are moving in together.
-Harington, who plays Jon Snow on Game Of Thrones, was both the on and offscreen lover of Leslie before her wilding character, Ygritte, was shockingly killed off in season 4.
-Now, according to a profile in Esquire, the longtime IRL couple are taking things to the next level and house-hunting pretty much all over the world.
+Harington, who plays Jon Snow on Game Of Thrones, was both the on and off-screen lover of Leslie before her wilding character, Ygritte (spoiler alert!), was shockingly killed off in season 4.
+Now, the longtime IRL couple are taking things to the next level, according to a profile in Esquire, and house-hunting pretty much all over the world.

 For some time, Harington has lived in London with his writing partner, but now they're both looking to move.